Moneyline vs Spread Betting Explained: Similarities, Differences, and More (Updated March 2025)

 If you think the Raiders will pull the upset, a $100 bet would net you $500 in winnings.

-Which Market is Better?
+Which Option Is Better?

-So, whether or not the moneyline or spread is better depends on the situation.
+How do those differences impact which bet may be better?
+Whether or not the moneyline or spread is better depends on the situation.

 Use your best judgement and assess your bets on a game-to-game basis.